Mad Mike Hoare: Early life and military career

 Hoare was born on Saint Patrick's Day in India in Calcutta to Irish parents.
 His father was a river pilot.
 At the age of eight he was sent to school in England to Margate College and then commenced training for accountancy and, as he was not able to attend Sandhurst, he joined the Territorial Army.
 Hoare's childhood hero was Sir Francis Drake.
 Aged 20 he joined the London Irish Rifles at the beginning of the Second World War, later he then joined the 2nd Reconnaissance Regiment of the Royal Armoured Corps as a 2nd lieutenant and fought in the Arakan Campaign in Burma and at the Battle of Kohima in India.
 He was promoted to the rank of major.
 In 1945, he married Elizabeth Stott in New Delhi, with whom he had three children.

 After the war, he completed his training as a chartered accountant, qualifying in 1948.
 Hoare found life in London boring and decided to move to South Africa.
-He subsequently emigrated to Durban, Natal Province in the Union of South Africa where he later managed safaris and became a soldier-for-hire in various African countries.
-In Durban, Hoare was restless and sought adventures by marathon walking, riding a motorcycle from Cape Town to Cairo and seeking the rumoured Lost City of the Kalahari in the Kalahari desert.
+He quit accountancy and managed a motor car business.
+He subsequently emigrated to Durban, Natal Province in the Union of South Africa.
+In Durban, Hoare was restless and sought adventures by marathon walking, riding a motorcycle from Cape Town to Cairo in 1954 and seeking the rumoured Lost City of the Kalahari in the Kalahari desert.
+In 1959 he established a safari business in the Kalahari and the Okavango delta.
+A keen sailor, he had a yacht in Durban, then later bought a 23-metre Baltic trader named Sylvia in which he sailed the Western Mediterranean for three years with his family and wrote a book about the travels.
 By the early 1960s, Hoare was extremely bored with his life as an accountant, and yearned to return to the life of a soldier, resulting in his interest in becoming a mercenary.